SuvithaiOS/MarvelApp/README.md

 # About

-The app processes the Marvel API to display descriptions and images of the characters in the Marvel universe.
+The app displays the Marvel characters and its individual character details by using the Marvel API.
 This project has been implemented in Swift.

 # Features